Category:

 anon179074

 I was googling how to make one of these.
-I am australian so i googled 'how to make a spider' but it came up with ice cream soda and floats, and I took me a second to realise that they were the same.
+I am australian so i googled 'how to make a spider' but it came up with ice cream soda and floats, and I took me a second to realize that they were the same.
 I guess though, it's just like a nickname for the drink.
 Everything here will have some kind of nickname that might not necessarily relate to the thing it's a nickname for. at places here, it's called a spider even when you buy one from the shops.

 anon70216